Tim Thorn

-Air Commodore Timothy Gane Thorn, (born 21 September 1942), often known as Tim Thorn and nicknamed "Tiger", is a retired Royal Air Force officer and up to January 2010 was a pilot and flying instructor at 6 Air Experience Flight at RAF Benson, Oxfordshire.
+Air Commodore Timothy Gane Thorn, (21 September 1942 – 19 April 2026), often known as Tim Thorn and nicknamed "Tiger", was a British Royal Air Force officer and, up to January 2010, a pilot and flying instructor at 6 Air Experience Flight at RAF Benson, Oxfordshire.

-Early life
+Early life and education

-Thorn was born in Atbara, Sudan during the Second World War and attended Ipswich School from 1953 to 1961.
+Thorn was born in Atbara, Sudan on 21 September 1942, during the Second World War.
+He attended Ipswich School from 1953 to 1961.
 Just after leaving school he represented Suffolk in the Minor Counties cricket competition as an 'opening' fast bowler.
 He entered the Royal Air Force College Cranwell as a flight cadet in September 1961.
 He graduated with his pilot wings in 1964 and on completion of the Advanced Flying Training he was selected to become a flying instructor straight out of training.

-Thorn represented the RAF at Rugby and played for Blackheath Rugby Club.
+He represented the RAF at Rugby and played for Blackheath Rugby Club.

 RAF career

 In May 1966, Thorn ejected from his aircraft following a mid-air collision with 4 other aircraft in which two aircraft crashed onto the outskirts of Nottingham.
 Thorn represented Great Britain in the bobsleigh at the 1968 Winter Olympics, Grenoble, France.
 At the European Championships just prior to the Olympics he won bronze in the event.
 On completion of his flying instructors tour he started his succession of fighter squadron tours commencing in January 1968.
 Four Hawker Hunter tours followed: No. 8 Squadron based at RAF Muharraq, Bahrain (1968–69), No. 4 Squadron and No. II(AC) Squadron based at RAF Gutersloh, Germany (1969–71) and No. 234 Squadron based at RAF Chivenor, SW England, where he graduated from the Pilot Attack Instructors Course.
 Promoted to squadron leader in July 1972, having turned down the opportunity to become a Queen's Equerry, he was seconded to the British Army and joined the Parachute Regiment with 16 Parachute Brigade where he completed over one hundred parachute descents, one of which the parachute failed to open on an exercise parachuting into Schleswig-Holstein.
 The tour was shortened to attend the Indian Defence Services Staff College, in South India for a year in 1975.

 On completion of Staff College, a return to flying duties on the new single-seat Jaguar aircraft followed, first as a Deputy OC No 41 (F) Sqn based at RAF Coltishall, where he was awarded a Queen's Commendation for Valuable Service in the Air.